Anjalipanwar/my-python-examples/README.md

 - auto_login_using_database.py : This script uses selenium to validate all the email id's and password by auto login into google account.
 It directly communicates with database on amazon server and fetches login credential, whereas Selenium is being used to validate credentials by auto login.

 - read_excel_data.py : This python script let you read excel sheet data from each cell and print on console.

+- gmail_login_using_selenium.py : This python script uses selenium to validate credential by auto login.